franck-boullier/utils/terraform/gcp/ci.specific.web.server/README.md

     - Identity and Access Management (IAM) API
     - Compute Engine API
     - Secret Manager API
 - Create a dedicated IP address for the DSI server.
 - Create several firewall rules to allow access to the DSI instance
     - `default-allow-http`
     - `default-allow-https`
-- Create a Compute instance to host the code for the Data Store Interface Service.
+- Create a Compute instance to serve the code that you need to run (website).

 # How to run this: